Cycle density in infinite Ramanujan graphs: Introduction

-\ref b.AGV:measurable/ asked whether the hypothesis of unimodularity could be weakened to something called stationarity.
+\citet{AGVmeasurable} asked whether the hypothesis of unimodularity could be weakened to something called stationarity.
 We answer this affirmatively in a very strong sense, using no extra hypotheses on the graph and including cycles of all lengths at once.
-To state our result, call a cycle \dfn{non-trivial} if it is not purely a backtracking cycle, i.e., if when backtracks are erased iteratively from the cycle, some edge remains.
-For example, a single loop is a non-trivial 1-edge cycle, but a loop followed by the same loop is a trivial 2-edge cycle.
-Let $X = \Seq{X_n \st n \ge 1}$ be simple random walk on $G$, where $X_n$ are directed edges and the tail of $X_1$ is any fixed vertex.
-Call $n$ a \dfn{non-trivial cycle time} of $X$ if there exist $1 \le s \le n \le t$ such that $(X_s, X_{s+1}, \ldots, X_t)$ is a non-trivial cycle.
+To state our result, call a cycle \textit{nontrivial} if it is not purely a backtracking cycle, that is, if when backtracks are erased iteratively from the cycle, some edge remains.
+For example, a single loop is a nontrivial 1-edge cycle, but a~loop followed by the same loop is a trivial 2-edge cycle.
+Let $X = \langle{X_n; n \ge 1}\rangle$ be simple random walk on $G$, where $X_n$ are directed edges and the tail of $X_1$ is any fixed vertex.
+Call $n$ a \textit{nontrivial cycle time} of $X$ if there exist $1 \le s \le n \le t$ such that $(X_s, X_{s+1}, \ldots, X_t)$ is a nontrivial cycle.

-\procl t.main If $G$ is an infinite Ramanujan graph of degree at least 3, then a.s.\ the density of non-trivial cycle times of $X$ in $[1, n]$ tends to 0 as $n \to\infty$. \endprocl
+\begin{theorem} If $G$ is an infinite Ramanujan graph of degree at least 3, then a.s. the density of nontrivial cycle times of $X$ in $[1, n]$ tends to 0 as $n \to\infty$. \end{theorem}

 Now fix $L \ge 1$.
-Let $q_n$ be the probability that simple random walk at time $n$ lies on a non-trivial cycle of length at most $L$.
+Let $q_n$ be the probability that simple random walk at time $n$ lies on a nontrivial cycle of length at most $L$.
 Then the preceding theorem implies that $\liminf_{n \to\infty} q_n = 0$.
-In their Problem 10, \ref b.AGV:measurable/ ask whether $\lim_{n \to\infty} q_n = 0$.
-We answer it affirmatively:
+In their Problem~10, \citet{AGVmeasurable} ask whether $\lim_{n \to\infty} q_n = 0$.
+We answer it affirmatively.